Submissions

 Style

-We aim to publish using an Ariel 12pt font for the sake of readability.
+We publish using an Arial font, size 12 for the sake of readability.
 Please use the APA 7 format for your manuscripts.

 Section Limits

 Each article we publish should focus its attention on the implications of their research for practice.
-We ask that authors to stick to the following section limits with a total word count of 1500 words (references excluded)
+We ask that authors stick to the following section limits with a total word count of 1500 words (references excluded):

 • Description of the research process (300 words)